ylam21/maly_libft_tester/README.md

 *   Does NOT check if you used any unallowed functions in your project. <br>
 *   Does NOT check for any README requirements.<br>

-# Setting up automated tests in your Makefile
+# Setting up automated tests in your Libft Makefile
 Create one variable for the Tester's directory path and one for optional Tester's arguments.<br>
 ```make
 #  Example setup